jimbounce/supermarket-analysis/README.md

 Season - which week in Q1 of 2019 - also a string variable extracted from original date

 Dummy variables for ML:
 dowsat, dowsun, dowmon, dowtue, dowwed, dowthu, dowfri aj1, aj2, aj3, aj4, f1, f2, f3, f4, m1, m2, m3, m4

+How to run / install the project:

+Your favourite Python IDE to run the .py file after having download the csv file.

+How to use the project:

+Example of some good feature engineering

+Credits:
+Edge Hill University, Liverpool UK.
+Skills bootcamp in Cloud Computing and Data Analytics Kaggle.com for online data project collaboration

+Licence:

+"""

+This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with the code.
+If not, see <http://www.gnu.org/licenses/>.

+Author: Nigel Cooksley BEng PGCE

+Contact: njcooksley@live.co.uk
+LinkedIn Profile: www.linkedin.com/in/nigel-cooksley-bristol

+"""